-LIGHT/SUN EXPOSURE Full to part sun.
-USDA HARDINESS ZONES Not winter hardy in-ground.
+LIGHT/SUN EXPOSURE Full sun to part shade.
+USDA HARDINESS ZONES Winter hardy in zones 8 to 11.
 Will thrive from spring to fall in all zones.
 We recommend planting in a container so you can move the plant indoors before the first frost.
 PLANT TYPE Annual/Tropical.
 PLANTING DISTANCE IN-GROUND At least 4 feet apart.
 CONTAINER SIZE One plant per 10-inch or larger container.
-MATURE HEIGHT / SPREAD Up to 5 feet tall with a 2 to 3 foot head span.
+MATURE HEIGHT / SPREAD Up to 5 feet tall with a 3 to 4 foot head span.
 Planting in a container will limit the plant's growth and keep it at a more manageable size.
 TIME TO REACH MATURITY 3 years.
 FACTS OF NOTE Makes an excellent houseplant.
 Drought tolerant once established.
 Unique and easy to grow.